-Since there are no hotels in Playa San Juan, you will have to opt for a self catering holiday in one of the private apartments available for rent.
-You can even try Airbnb, as there are many apartments in Tenerife listed on their website.
+Since there are no hotels in Playa San Juan, you will have to opt for a self-catering holiday in one of the private apartments available for rent.

-This location is ideal for a quiet holiday in Tenerife and the prices are also lower compared to the large tourists resorts.
+This 2-bedroom apartment is located only 200 m from the main beach in Playa San Juan, so its location is ideal for a quiet holiday in Tenerife and the prices are also lower compared to the large tourist resorts.
 You will hear no noisy clubs here, just the sound of the ocean.

-The place is small, but it has a lot of charm and character and it is a good choice for a quiet holiday in Tenerife.
-You will be spending your days among many locals, so you will get a taste of the real life in Tenerife.
+Playa San Juan may be small compared to other towns like Los Cristianos, but it has a lot of charm and character and it is a good choice for a quiet holiday in Tenerife.
+You will be spending your days among many locals, so you will get a taste of real life in Tenerife.

-Near the harbour you will find a playground for children to run around and play.
+Near the harbor, you will find a playground for children to run around and play.

-You will find a nice promenade, that goes along the coastline and allows for long walks with beautiful views of the harbour and the boats.
-The beach is a great place to sit and enjoy the sunset, before you head out to one of the local restaurants for dinner.
+You will find a nice promenade, that goes along the coastline and allows for long walks with beautiful views of the harbor and the boats.
+The beach is a great place to sit and enjoy the sunset before you head out to one of the local restaurants for dinner.

 You can use Titsa bus lines 473 and 477 to get to the market in Playa San Juan.

-The market has 2 sections: one with food stalls, where people from the area come with local fruits and vegetables and a another section with jewellery, hand made objects, souvenirs and even fake products like watches and bags.
+The market has 2 sections: one with food stalls, where people from the area come with local fruits and vegetables and another section with jewelry, handmade objects, souvenirs and even fake products like watches and bags.
 The Mercadillo de Playa San Juan is small compared to the one in Los Cristianos, but less crowded and with more charm.

 You will find many typical Spanish restaurants, with tapas and fresh fish on the menu.
 Also, in Playa San Juan you can enjoy the best cakes and sweets in all of Tenerife, at the bakery 100% Pan y Pasteleria.
 This place was ranked in Top 3 bakeries in Spain by the Repsol Guide.